agkozak/zsh-z/README.md

     autoload -U compinit && compinit

-in your .zshrc just above where you source ZSH-z.
+in your .zshrc somewhere below where you source `zsh-z.plugin.zsh`.

 If you add